About Taiho

 Taiho Guitars round logo

 “Taiho” is derived from an alternate pronunciation of the Japanese characters of my last name.
-The logo is the kamon of my family.
+The logo is the kamon (crest) of my family.